techno-tim/techno-tim.github.io/_posts/2022-11-12-sysracks-server-rack.md

 [![Best Server Rack for Your HomeLab?
 Sysracks Enclosed Rack!](https://img.youtube.com/vi/plwhD5tRsGM/0.jpg)](https://www.youtube.com/watch?v=plwhD5tRsGM "Best Server Rack for Your HomeLab?
 Sysracks Enclosed Rack!")

 I've been on a quest looking for a new server rack for my HomeLab in my home.
-I've outgrow my current 18u open frame rack and decided to give a 32u Sysracks Enclosed Rack a try!
+I've outgrown my current 18u open frame rack and decided to give a 32u Sysracks Enclosed Rack a try!
 Join me as we put together this server rack, test out all of the features, and I'll let you know my thoughts about this brand new server rack!

 📺 [Watch Video](https://www.youtube.com/watch?v=plwhD5tRsGM)